-Table CCR2: CVA capital charge All figures £k 2020 2019 All portfolios subject to the standardised method 265 391 Total subject to the CVA capital charge 265 391
+Table CCR2: CVA capital charge All figures £k 2021 2020 All portfolios subject to the standardised method 1,481 265 Total subject to the CVA capital charge1,481265

 6. Customer Credit Risk

 This is the risk that losses may arise as a result of failure by borrowers or market counterparties to meet their obligations to repay.
 Credit risk arises primarily from mortgage loans to customers and from investments of liquid assets as part of the Society's treasury operations.